mayadata-io/BetterCI/README.md

 # BetterCI

-Just a BetterCI that you always wanted.
-Allows you to deploy PRs temporarily for a preview.
+A Better CI that makes your dev life easier!
+It allows you to deploy PRs temporarily for a preview.
 Works with Docker-Compose and K8s deployments.

 ## Prerequisites